decoderkurt/KindleTool/README.md

 		-d, --device paperwhite     Alias for pw, pwg, pwgc, pwgb, pwgj & pwgbr -d, --device paperwhite2    Alias for pw2, pw2j, pw2g, pw2gb, pw2gr & pw2gj
 		-d, --device none           No specific device (Recovery V2 & Recovery FB02 with header rev 2 only, default).
+		-d, --device auto           The current device (Obviously, has to be run from a Kindle).

 	Platforms:
 		Recovery V2 & Recovery FB02 with header rev 2 updates only.
 Use a single platform per package.